-Somehow I’ve never studied the number 11 before.
+Somehow, I’ve never studied the number 11 before, and some of its interesting facts.
 This list changes all that.

-So here, for Tiffany’s son whose name I am now realizing I don’t know and for all you elevenophiles out there, 11 fun facts about the number 11.
+So here, for Tiffany’s son whose name I am now realizing I don’t know and for all you elevenophiles out there, are 11 surprising facts about the number 11.

 1 | 11 is most associated with This Is Spinal Tap